shmul/lightningmdb/README.md

 5 lua _objects_ are wrapping the access to the DB.
 Their mappings to the LMDB functions/constants is provided below.

+The (Lua) tests files provide usage reference.
+Some of them are direct translation of LMDB's test files.

 ## lightningmdb
 All the LMDB enums and defines are available through this table as well as the following functions: